Stephenville, New Jersey: Local community developments and oppositions (1960–1968)

 On July 10, 1963, residents of Stephenville and the Stephenville Parkway area (including the former Oakview Heights, Carriage Hill, Tamarack North, Briarwood East and Timber Grove) gathered at the Edison Township Council meeting to protesting the Master Plan proposal of Stephenville Parkway being turned into a high-speed highway.
 Township Engineer John Zimmerman told the residents that the highway would become reality in two years.
 It was explained that Edison Township had long-ahead planned to have Stephenville Parkway meet up with Oak Tree Road at the Grove Avenue intersection, as notable by the northeasterly curve at the east end of Stephenville and the lack of housing developments beyond that point up to Grove Avenue.
 The residents complained that neither the home builders, residential developers, nor the Township Council, had warned any of the new home owners of these plans before the purchase of their houses.
 They also complained that it was poor residential planning from the township to conceive or allow that a highway be designated so close to homes.
-Residents were told that Stephenville Parkway had a median strip down the center of the streets in order to accommodate the Big Inch pipeline, and that their 35-foot front yards were so deep for the same reason; but the were suddenly aware that it was instead planned well-ahead of time that the city would use that extra space to enlarge Stephenville Parkway and pave over the pipeline.
+Residents were told that Stephenville Parkway had a median strip down the center of the streets in order to accommodate the Big Inch pipeline, and that their 35-foot front yards were so deep for the same reason; but they were suddenly aware that it was instead planned well-ahead of time that the city would use that extra space to enlarge Stephenville Parkway and pave over the pipeline.
 Councilman Bernard James Dwyer tried to appease the residents by explaining that it would only be a light traffic highway from Grove Avenue to Park Avenue and suggested that the residents take their plea to the Edison Township Planning Board.

 The residents took the case up with the Edison Township Planning Board on August 21, 1963, asking that the highway be either routed elsewhere, or that the street be zoned for only light traffic instead of heavy traffic, eliminating buses and trucks.
 Councilman Dwyer, who was also a member of the Edison Township Planning Board, amended the Master Plan and reclassified Stephenville Parkway from a primary street to a secondary street, explaining that the high-grade residential development along the street warranted such a change.